-The owner's manual, registration, and insurance information can be stored in the plastic document bag located underside of the seat. ▶ P. 34
+The owner's manual, registration, and insurance information can be stored in the plastic document bag located in the inner left side cover.
+2 P. 29

 Ignition Cut-off System

 A banking (lean angle) sensor automatically stops the engine and fuel pump if the motorcycle falls over.
 To reset the sensor, you must turn the ignition switch to the OFF position and back to the ON position before the engine can be restarted.